-I am broadly interested in community ecology, global change ecology, and the causes and consequences of biodiversity.
+I am broadly interested in forest ecology, community ecology, global change ecology, and the causes and consequences of biodiversity.
 To answer ecological questions, I develop and apply quantitative tools to empirical datasets.
 I am passionate in open and reproducible science, scientific communication, and teaching quantitative skills.

-My thesis study is about long-term dynamics of taxonomic, functional trait and phylogenetic dynamics of central sand plain pine barrens communities in Wisconsin (1958-2012).
+My thesis study is about long-term dynamics of taxonomic, functional trait and phylogenetic dynamics of central sand plain pine barrens forest communities in Wisconsin (1958-2012).
 You can find my exit seminar here.

 I like watching movies and sports games, listening musics, hiking, photographing, etc.